Sortition Law: Criticism

 The main opposition to the lottery, however, came from the labor movement.
-The First Brazilian Workers' Congress, in 1906, already had an anti-militarist ideology.
+The First Brazilian Workers' Congress, in 1906, had already passed an anti-militarist resolution.
 Reception to the new law was hostile in 1908; for the workers' representatives, among them anarchist leaders, militarism and war were only in the interests of capitalists.
 The Brazilian Workers Confederation had an anti-militarist and anti-capitalist discourse in its demonstrations and in its newspaper A Voz do Trabalhador, calling for resistance to the law.
 In January 1908 the Brazilian Antimilitarist League was founded.
-According to its program, the Army “serves to keep the working class in its place, and serves as a strikebreaker”, “[it] represents a barbaric past, and for this reason it opposes the ideals of individual freedom, freedom of choice of professions and respect for the person”; “The Fatherland, in the name of which the Army is created to defend, does not represent the interests of all citizens, but only of the capitalists”, and the lottery “is the return of slavery and is unconstitutional”.
+According to its program, the army "serves to keep the working class in its place, and serves as a strikebreaker", "[it] represents a barbaric past, and for this reason it opposes the ideals of individual freedom, freedom of choice of professions and respect for the person"; "The Fatherland, in the name of which the army is created to defend, does not represent the interests of all citizens, but only that of the capitalists", and the lottery "is the return of slavery and is unconstitutional".
+Anarchist opposition to the law was internationalist; Brazilian antimilitarists were articulated with similar movements in Argentina, both opposed to conscription and war between the two countries.
 In 1915, the International Peace Congress was held in Rio de Janeiro.
-Repressed by the authorities, the movement failed to prevent the implementation of the law.
+Repressed by the authorities, the labor movement failed to prevent the implementation of the law.

 One of the central controversies, first raised by the workers, was the effect of compulsory military service on the family.
-For the opponents, men would not be able to start a family and mothers would lose their children to the degrading environment of the barracks; the manifesto of the Antimilitarist League warned mothers that the Armed Forces were dens of criminals and their children would be treated the same as them.
+For conscription opponents, men would not be able to start a family and mothers would lose their children to the degrading environment of the barracks; the manifesto of the Antimilitarist League warned mothers that the Armed Forces were dens of criminals and their children would be treated the same as them.
 Defenders reacted by describing the barracks as an extension of the family.
 For many Brazilian men, military service did not represent virility but a threat to their masculinity.
 In the dark humor of the time, the conscripts were mocked as "cuckolds".
 Like mandatory vaccination, which had resulted in the Vaccine Revolt in 1904, mandatory military service was seen as a violation of domestic privacy.
 In both cases, the opponents of the state were similar—trade unionists, Jacobins (radical republicans), orthodox positivists, monarchists and some influential politicians.
 In turn, lottery advocates used the rhetoric of hygiene, which was persuasive as prophylaxis was eradicating yellow fever, smallpox and other diseases in cities.

 Another point, raised by the AECRJ and the Antimilitarist League, was that military service would privilege immigrants over Brazilians in the labor market.
 However, the large number of immigrants in the factories drove precisely the unions and leagues against compulsory military service.
 For its defenders, the children of immigrants would be one of the groups to be integrated into the national community through the service.